Get travel and medical insurance

 - Avoid dark and unlit streets and stairways, arrange to be picked up or dropped off as close to your hotel or apartment entrance as possible

 As with any country, crimes such as mugging, bag-snatching and pickpocketing are not uncommon in Belgian cities and towns.
-You should be extra vigilant in Brussels at major railway stations, on the underground, buses and trams (generally running from 05.00 to 01.00), particularly around the Schuman area (the EU quarter) and the Gare du Midi/Zuidstation, which is the Eurostar terminal and the terminus for buses from Charleroi airport.
+You should always be vigilant at major railway stations, on the metro, buses and trams.

 If you’re a victim of a crime while in Belgium, report it to the local police immediately.
 You can contact us at the Irish Embassy in Brussels if you need help.